klausfrieler/HMLDemo/README.md

 ### Hanover Music Lab Demo App

-This is a demo app for the Shiny Workshop @Hanover Music Lab, March 11 2022.
+There are  demo apps and other matieral for the Shiny Workshop @Hanover Music Lab, March 11 2022.

 Have fun!